Willi0t/siwiDashboard/README.md

 ## About

-PROJECT - SIWi Chat Viewer was created to solve a missing gap in our workflow: there was no tool to read or review Copilot chat transcripts.
+SIWi Chat Viewer was created to solve a missing gap in our workflow: there was no tool to read or review Copilot chat transcripts.
 Our AI trainers needed a clear way to analyze conversations and identify areas for improvement.
 This project provides a simple, fast, and dedicated interface for exploring session data, reviewing messages, and supporting continuous quality improvements of our internal Copilot chatbot.

 ---